 We are working with allies in other organizations, reaching out to media representatives and to policymakers, pointing to basic principles of inclusion and to data -- illustrating the need to support all families and to respect parents' choices about care for children.

-t's important for our Congressional representatives to hear from us about the need to relieve stress on parents with a permanent child allowance.
+It's important for our Congressional representatives to hear from us about the need to relieve stress on parents by enacting a permanent child benefit.
 Please use our Speak Up!
 Speak Out!
 Advocacy portal – the system will connect you (based on your address) with your Senators and Representative.
 Tell your story—why is support for parents important to you?